sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

       ![](../media/T2.6S3.png)

 ### Task 2.7: Sign out of Copilot for Sales

+In this task, you will learn how to sign out of Copilot for Sales and understand what happens when you reconnect to the same or a different CRM system or environment.

 When you sign in and reconnect to the same CRM system and environment, your information is restored to the state it was in before you signed out.
 If you connect to a different CRM system or a different environment, the information is not restored.